top of page

 What is that black bird on my bird feeder?

-This page is intended to help our fellow “backyard birders” identify those black birds on, under or nearby their feeders.
-Here in the Metro-Atlanta area, we have a number of birds that appear black at some angles or in certain lighting.
+This page is intended to help our fellow “backyard birders” identify those black birds on, under or nearby their bird feeders.
+Here in the Southeastern United area, we have a number of birds that appear black at some angles or in certain lighting.
 It’s pretty interesting that most of them look very different in direct sunlight than they do on a very overcast day.
 I’ve compiled a list of those that we have seen at our feeders in the past several years.
 We are hopeful that these images help you identify your mystery bird(s) and help further your knowledge of the birds in your backyard.

 A Common Grackle poses for his photo on a makeshift bird feeder.
 Common Grackles are pretty standard visitors of bird feeders in the Southeast.